joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/11/19/parsing-yaml-using-kotlin-objects.md

     	                            val destinations: List<String>,
     	                            val fiters: List<StreamFilterMapping>)

 You may be thinking there isn't much of a difference between the two, and on the surface you'd be right.
-However, vals can only be assigned once and are therefore read-only.
+However, `val`s can only be assigned once and are therefore read-only.
+I tend to err on the side of read-only and immutability wherever possible.

 Is this attainable using SnakeYAML to parse my YAML files?
 Let's find out!
 While working on this, I came across an [article](https://www.mkammerer.de/blog/snakeyaml-and-kotlin) that tried to attain this and failed.
 That article ultimately suggested going with Jackson, and maybe that's the way to go.
 However, I want to see if it is at all possible to use the desired data classes with YAML.
 Will it even be YAML we want to use?

 For these tests, I'll be using a project that contains a different set of Kotlin and YAML files, which reference Bands, their albums, and their songs.
+This project is available on GitHub.

 Here is an example of a YAML file we will be attempting to parse: